 "I don't understand any of this.
+What happened?
+We were supposed to get back on our Steinbeck journey today.
 This is crazy!"
 "It is, indeed," said Jobe, as he handed her a mug.
 "Maybe we'll get some answers today at the police station."
 "Who would want to kill Charlie?"
 Ellie asked, tears streaming down her cheeks.
 "I don't know.
 Maybe it was a random robbery or a mistaken identity."
 "In an RV park?" asked Ellie.
 "And why our RV?
 Nothing seems to be taken."
 "There's nothing to take.
 The most valuable looking item is that crate of whisky, and it's covered with stuff."
 "Somehow I think they'd be disappointed," Ellie said sarcastically as she pulled away.
 Ellie sat down.
 She looked up at Jobe.
 "I still don't know what he was sorry about.
 And what the hell does bottom of the sea mean?"
 "I don't know," said Jobe.
 "Sometimes people see and say crazy things when they're dying.
-He lost a lot of blood, fast."
+He lost a lot of blood, really fast."
 "Maybe dying feels like drowning," offered Ellie.